rmsk2/F256_Mandelbrot/README.md

 from `$DE10` to `$DE04` when building for a F256 Jr. with an FPGA version below RC10.
 Additionally the file `api.asm`, which defines the kernel interface, has been updated to a newer version.
 When building for an original F256 Jr. you may have to use the version of `api.asm` which was current when your system was released.
-It is possible to update the F256 Jr. to the same state as the F256 K but I have not updated my machine yet.
-The changes in the integer coprocessor happened in the bitstream RC10 for the F256 Jr. FPGA.
+It is possible to update the F256 Jr. to the same state as the F256 K. The changes in the integer coprocessor happened in the bitstream RC10 for the F256 Jr. FPGA.

 # Some screenshots